Call us: 0333 999 2676

 7. Venezuela – Cachapas

 In Venezuela, pancakes are made with corn.
-Cachapas are thick, golden pancakes made from fresh corn batter, giving them a slightly sweet taste.
+Vendors make cachapas as thick, golden pancakes using fresh corn batter, giving them a slightly sweet taste.
 Unlike most pancakes, cachapas are typically folded in half and stuffed with queso de mano, a soft, gooey cheese that melts inside.

 These pancakes are a popular street food and are often sold at roadside stalls called areperas.
 While they can be eaten plain, they are often served with extras like ham, fried pork (chicharrón), or butter to make them even richer.
 With their sweet and savoury combination, cachapas are a true taste of Venezuelan comfort food, often enjoyed by families and friends as part of their lively street food culture.